Artist Statement

 Artist Bio

-Corvin holds a Master of Arts, Museum Administration and worked for the San Francisco Museum of Modern Art as a museum educator.
-She began painting twenty years ago, studying fine art at the California College of the Arts and with numerous painting instructors from around the country.
-Drawn to fine arts from her family background, both parents are artists, her dad an international award-winning designer of fine jewelry and her mother a painter and sculptor.
+Corvin holds a Master of Arts, Museum Administration from John F Kennedy University, (2007).
+Corvin worked for the San Francisco Museum of Modern Art as a museum educator for three years.
+She has been painting for over twenty years, studying fine art at the California College of the Arts and with numerous instructors.

 “Abstraction allows man to see with his mind what he cannot see with his eyes…..Abstract art enables the artist to perceive beyond what is tangible, to extract the infinite out of the finite.
 It is the emancipation of the mind.
 It is an exploration into unknown areas.”